Counting Triangles in Large Graphs on GPU: Implementation

 \subsubsection{Sorting Edges as 64-bit Integers.}

-\emph{thrust::sort} runs approximately $5$ times faster when the edge array is passed to it as an array of 64-bit integers instead of an array of pairs of 32-bit integers.
-When using this optimization it is worth to remember that, because of the endianness, it produces a slightly different ordering -- edges are ordered by second vertex then, in case of a tie, by first.
+Sorting edges with \emph{thrust::sort} is approximately $5$ times faster when the \emph{edge array} is passed to it as an array of 64-bit integers instead of an array of pairs of 32-bit integers.
+When using this optimization it is important to remember that, because of the endianness, it produces a slightly different ordering -- edges are ordered by the second vertex then, in case of a tie, by the first.